SoftwareAG/webmethods-api-gateway/docs/articles/operations/API Gateway migration steps - Simplified/Migrating standalone API Gateway using Direct mode/README.md

 ### Step 5: Start source and target Elasticsearch instances

-Start both source and target Elasticsearch instances and make sure that IS instances are NOT started.
+Start both source and target Elasticsearch instances and make sure that API Gateway (IS) instances are NOT started.
 Also avoid Elasticsearch port conflict.

 > **Note: Avoid port conflict**
 >